-Original Medicare, Part A covers the radiation therapy a person receives as an inpatient in a hospital.
-Part B covers the radiation therapy someone receives as an outpatient in a clinic.
+Original Medicare Part A covers the radiation therapy someone receives as an inpatient in the hospital.
+Part B covers the radiation therapy a person receives as an outpatient in a clinic.

-Medicare Advantage is the alternative to original Medicare, so it provides the coverage of parts A and B for radiation therapy.
-However, out-of-pocket costs differ.
+Medicare Advantage provides radiation therapy coverage through parts A and B. However, out-of-pocket costs differ.

-This article examines Medicare coverage of radiation therapy and other cancer treatment, as well as the out-of-pocket costs and how to get help with them.
+This article examines Medicare coverage of radiation therapy, out-of-pocket costs, and how to get help with the cost of radiation therapy.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

-All parts of Medicare help with the costs of medically necessary cancer treatment.
+All parts of Medicare help with the costs of medically necessary cancer treatment, including radiation therapy.

 Original Medicare

-Original Medicare consists of Part A, hospital insurance, and Part B, medical insurance.
-Part A covers cancer treatment someone gets in a hospital, including radiation therapy.
+Original Medicare provides hospital insurance through Part A and medical insurance through Part B. Part A covers cancer treatment someone receives in the hospital, including radiation therapy.

-Also, Part A covers skilled nursing facility care for a limited time following a 3-day stay at a hospital.
+Also, Part A covers skilled nursing facility care for a limited time following a 3-day stay at the hospital.

-Part B covers radiation therapy in an outpatient clinic, along with the services below:
+Part B covers radiation therapy in an outpatient clinic.

 Medicare Advantage

-Medicare Advantage, Part C, is the alternative to original Medicare.
-It provides the coverage of parts A and B. This includes radiation therapy and other cancer treatment.
+It provides the coverage of parts A and B. This includes radiation therapy and other cancer treatments.

-Those with original Medicare are eligible to purchase a Part D plan, which is prescription drug coverage administered by private insurance companies.
+Those with original Medicare are eligible to purchase a Medicare Part D plan, which is prescription drug coverage the private insurance companies administer.

-If Part B does not cover an individual’s cancer medication that is taken by mouth, their Part D plan may cover it.
+If Part B does not cover an individual’s oral cancer medication, their Part D plan may cover it.

 Before buying a Part D plan, a person may wish to check the policy formulary.
-Formularies are lists of medications that a plan covers, and they often differ between plan providers.
+Formularies are lists of medications that a plan covers and often differ between providers.

 Other cancer-related drugs that Part D may cover include medications for nausea and pain.